 - If you’ve gone past this screen without actually choosing any features, you should be able to choose features as shown below - no need to actually worry about the features selection as such:

 - Now getting back to the previous point, from the feature selection -> In the Client Update Options tab, we can choose the desired option for your client update.
-This allows the upgrade process only for the clients member that belong to a specific collection as such.
+This allows the upgrade process only for the client's member that belongs to a specific collection as such.

 - On the next screen, License Terms, you will have to accept the terms and then you’ll need to click on Next.